 A comprehensive estate plan drafted by a skilled attorney may do far more for your family than just a Last Will and Testament.
 With a trust, for example, you may be able to avoid probate, avoid the courts, and avoid public records – most of the costly issues that come up when you leave your estate to the courts.
 The team of experienced Utah estate planning attorneys at Pearson Butler can talk to you not only about a will but about every option available to you in preserving your assets, carrying out your wishes, and protecting your loved ones.

 Call (800) 265-2314 today to schedule your consultation.
-From offices in American Fork, South Jordan, and Bountiful, Pearson Butler serves all of Utah.
+From offices in Utah County, South Jordan, and Bountiful, Pearson Butler serves all of Utah.